 Whoever pays you for your services or product sale is your boss – take it or leave it!

 Affiliate marketers are working for the merchant.
 Products and service creators are working for the consumers.
 If the consumers are not paying, you’re definitely out of business.

 Well, that depends on what your conversion goal is and the meaning of that to you.
 If my conversion goal is to make my readers click on any ads on my blog, and they did – they’ve converted.
 Period.

-Besides, blogs that run ads knows how to get readers on their email list.
+Besides, blogs that run ads know how to get readers on their email lists.
 Things are done separately on different pages on blogs like this.